palakgupta889/Deploying-a-package-on-PyPi/numerical_distributions/README.md

 # numerical_distributions package

-A python package having classes for Gaussain and Binomial distributions.
+A python package having classes for Gaussian and Binomial distributions.
 This is my first package to learn how to make packages and upload them to PyPi.

 # Files